Skip to content

 Create the project

-This creates a directory with a pixi.toml file that stores project metadata, dependencies, and task definitions:
+pixi.toml stores project metadata, dependencies, and task definitions:

 pixi.toml